Prof. Dr. Andreas TÜNNERMANN

-The groups lead by Andreas Tünnermann conduct application-oriented research in the field of optical systems engineering on behalf of our clients in industry and within publicly-funded collaborative projects.
-The objective is to develop innovative optical systems to control light, from its generation to its application in the cutting-edge fields of energy, environment, information, communication, healthcare, medical technology, safety and mobility.
-To achieve these goals, the entire process chain, from the system design to the manufacture of prototype optical, opto-mechanical and opto-electronic systems is charted.
+The groups lead Andreas Tünnermann conduct application-oriented research in the field of optical systems engineering on behalf of publicly and industry-funded collaborative projects.
+The objective is to develop innovative optical systems to control light, from its generation to its application, in the cutting-edge fields of energy, environment, information, communication, healthcare, medical technology, safety, and mobility.
+To achieve these goals, the entire process chain, from the system design to the manufacture of prototype optical, opto-mechanical, and opto-electronic systems, is charted.

 Prof. Tünnermann teaches students in the courses B.Sc.
 Physics, M.Sc.
 Physics and M.Sc.
 Photonics.
 He offers lectures in:

-The laboratories of the Institute of Applied Physics and of the Fraunhofer Institute Jena offer world-unique facilities, including the following to name only a few:
+The laboratories of the Institute of Applied Physics and of the Fraunhofer IOF offer world-unique facilities, including the following to name only a few:

 - 1,115 m2 class 10,000 to 10 clean room area